mayocream/blog/content/posts/note/kubestronaut-in-2024.md

 These changes have improved the quality of the examination, and it's now a little more complicated to achieve high scores.
 However, they are still intermediate-level exams.
 As long as you prepare, passing the exam is easy.

 The biggest problem with the exam is that you have to clean your desktop, and you cannot put non-decorated things on it.
-It means that there are no books, notes, and files on the desktop, no scanner, and no anime figures :L
+It means that there are no books, notes, and files on the desktop, no scanner, and no anime figurines :L

 "Let's become Kubestronaut" event
 ---------------------------------